rashadkhan359/plivo-status/docs/RENDER_DEPLOYMENT_FIX.md

 - Check Gmail app password is correct
 - Verify `MAIL_PORT=587` (not 465)
 - Ensure `MAIL_ENCRYPTION=tls`
-- Check queue workers are running
+- With sync queue, emails are sent immediately (may take a few seconds)

 ### WebSocket Issues
 - Verify Pusher credentials are correct